Daikaiju (band): Interaction with media

 Due to how secretive the band is, they rarely grant interviews, and do not mention their real names or private lives (apart from their opinions on monster movies such as Tristar's Godzilla, which they agreed to call Godzilla "in name only") in the interviews they do agree to.

 It is a reflection of how wild Daikaiju's live performances are that, on their own website as well as in interviews, they refer to these performances as "attacks"; or instead, in a 2013 interview with Time Out Beijing, referring to them as "Most exciting shower of golden radiance!!!"
 This likely refers to the band's tendency to use lighter fluid to spray their instruments while the instruments are on fire.

 Similarity to Man or Astro-man

 The similarity of the band's sound to Man or Astro-man? has fueled some unconfirmed speculation that the band may contain members of that band.
 The band's only response to this speculation, a denial (though characteristically vague), appeared in an August 2012 interview:

 "Daikaiju have many member of man: secret-man, rock-man, hit-man, and mobile-man!!!
 Daikaiju also like taste of astro-man but have preference of lizard-man... or aqua-man!!!"

 Discography

-The band has released two EPs, two studio albums, and two singles.
+The band has released two EPs, three studio albums, and two singles.